 What to listen for with carburetors:

--If it has a higher hiss, it
+-If it has a higher hiss, its running too lean.

 Have not had a smoke since going to the Hospital (2 months) and have not had a chest pain since the Angiogram (1 month).

 That is interesting what the MG guys said.
 Will hold true for TRs also.
 Not sure on detecting a high or low hiss though.